JelleZijlstra/taxonomy/docs/future-work.md

     - Autorecord this information when getting DOI data.
       - But is the publication date on CrossRef reliable?
 And the API returns lots of dates for when it was "published" or "issued" or what not: which do we pick?
+    - Specific work to do
+      - Figure out dates for "Monatsberichte": is _Ptenochirus_ actually from 1862?
+        Jackson & Groves cite Bauer AM, Gunther R, Klipfel M (1995) The herpetological contributions of Wilhelm C.H.
+Peters (1815–1883).
+Society for the Study of Amphibians and Reptiles in association with the Deutsche fur Herpetologie und Terrarienkunde.
+      - Extract dates for PZSL, Annals & Magazine, etc. from papers discussing dating
+      - Jackson & Groves (2015: 493-494) have a useful list of references for dates
 - _ZooBank_ IDs for Names
   - Why would it help?
 Meant to be a standard reference for new names.
 Can help cross-link to more data.